serlo/serlo-editor-for-edusharing/README.md

 Initial steps:

-1. From frontend/packages/editor -> run `yarn yalc:publish`
+1. From frontend -> run `yarn editor:publish-local`
 2. From serlo-editor-for-edusharing -> run `yalc add @serlo/editor`
 3. From serlo-editor-for-edusharing -> run `yarn dev`

 After making some changes in the editor:

-1. From frontend/packages/editor -> run `yarn yalc:publish`
+1. From frontend -> run `yarn editor:publish-local`

 To remove the local link to Serlo Editor: